ffwagency/ffw_theme/README.md

 $ rm -rf .git
 ```

-* Install NPM modules (It is not recommended to use sudo, if you need to, change the permissions and then you might remove the need of using it)
+* Install NPM modules (It is not recommended to use sudo, if you need to, change the permissions and then try again)

 ```
 $ npm install